In this article:

 Flatfoot can cause injuries to your feet and legs due to the pressure on your ankles and knees.
-It can cause knee pain, plantar fasciitis, Achilles tendonitis, and shin splints.
+Some common problems associated with a flat foot are:

 Flatfoot can also cause distortion to the movement of your feet and ankles.
 The foot acts as the foundation of your body.
 When the foundation changes, anything above the foundation can be altered.